eic/tutorial-developing-benchmarks/_episodes/02-first_benchmark.md

 ![Job output on eicweb]({{ page.root }}/fig/eicweb_job_output.png)

 There is another important feature that jobs can produce artifacts.
 They can be any file.
-Take a look at [this](https://eicweb.phy.anl.gov/EIC/benchmarks/detector_benchmarks/-/jobs/2284270) "collect_results:barrel_ecal" job, click "Browse" button in the right column, then navigate to "results", there will be some plots produced by the benchmars related to performance of the barrel electromagnetic calorimeter.
+Take a look at [this pipeline](https://eicweb.phy.anl.gov/EIC/benchmarks/physics_benchmarks/-/pipelines/103955).
+Go to the "your_benchmark:results" job, click "Browse" button in the right column, then navigate to "results", some of the plots from the benchmark are visible here.

+Right now, our benchmark will not create these plots.
+We've just set it up to print statements for each job.
+In the next lesson, we'll learn how to add everything we need to produce these artifacts to our pipelines!

 ## Conclusion